DDuongQuangMinh/Ethical_hacking-Assignment/ethical_hacking.md

 This combination of deception and correlation allows defenders to detect reconnaissance activities early, manage external exposure, and engage proactively before attackers escalate their operations.

 ##  2.5 Scanning and Enumeration
 Scanning is the next step of cyberattack.
 In this phase, attackers try to identify open ports, live hosts, and services of target's system by probing the network environment.

+In this phase, blue team implements network segmentation, firewalls, Access Control Lists (ACLs), and protocol such as **Zero Trust** principle to limit lateral movement.
+The goal of these actions is to trap and monitor scanning tools such as Nmap or Masscan.

+Additionally, the combination between Wazuh and Honeypot enables security teams to detect known scanning behaviors, such as SYN floods or banner grabbing.
+When attackers attempt to scan the environments, Wazuh can automatically response to the unauthorized IP address, blocking the source IP and notify administrators.

+In short, thanks to Honeypot and Wazuh, Blue Teams can detect, trace, and disrupt scanning attempts early—preventing attackers from building a useful map of the network.

 ##  2.6 Gaining access
 ##  2.7 Maintaining access